This article will take you 12 minutes to read. Feel free to leave your questions in the comment section, they will be answered!

-We often hear people say that they need to start doing sports or running to lose some fat.
-But once you know losing weight only comes down at a calorie deficit as explained in part 1, all of this does not make sense anymore.
+We often hear people say that they need to start doing sports or running to lose fat.
+But once you know losing weight only comes down to a calorie deficit, it’s obvious that you don’t need cardio.

-A lot of people who do cardio on a cut or to lose weight do not really know why they are doing so.
-They associate cardio with losing weight and while this is not completely wrong, it is not the way to look at it.
-In our goal to be at a calorie deficit, cardio can be implemented because this does help us burn calories.
+A lot of people who do cardio on a cut or to lose weight do not really know why they are doing it.
+They associate cardio with losing weight, but miss out on the diet and lifting aspect of changing their physique.

 Case 1: Doing cardio at the end of your cut

 You can usually easily lose weight only by modifying your diet and sustain a calorie deficit.